iaifi/iaifi.github.io/iaifi-reminders/renewal-announcement.md

 layout: article
 header: false
 footer: false
-title: "IAIFI Grant Renewed by the NSF"
+title: "IAIFI Funding Renewed by the NSF"
 show_title: false
 ---

 {% include_relative iaifi-reminder_header.html %}

-## IAIFI Grant Renewed by the NSF
+## IAIFI Funding Renewed by the NSF

 We are thrilled to announce that **IAIFI has been awarded a five-year renewal from the National Science Foundation's AI Institutes program!** This renewed investment will allow IAIFI to continue pioneering research at the intersection of artificial intelligence and physics, while expanding our reach and impact in exciting new ways.